copsTvFan/cops-episode-guide/guide.md

   driver of the pickup truck is examined and he will require several stitches.
   All other victims are treated and the suspect is questioned.
 He claims that he is intoxicated and that is his excuse for driving erratically.
-- Hillsborough County FL -- Sheriff's Office -- Deputy Jeffery Grant attempts to stop a vehicle after the occupants were spotted buying drugs in a nearby area known to have drug related problems.
+- Hillsborough County, FL -- Sheriff's Office -- Deputy Jeffery Grant attempts to stop a vehicle after the occupants were spotted buying drugs in a nearby area known to have drug related problems.
 The vehicle doesn't stop and after a short, low speed pursuit the driver pulls over and bails out of the vehicle